zandershah/notes/music140.md

 - Now in University, many are looking for music that is more "serious".
     - Folk music tells stories about issues.
 - Sounds similar to Folk music that we studied before, except that these are professional musicians.
+- **Authentic** because it is not surrounded by money (at least on the surface).
+    - Attention was not called to the music industry.
+- Heavily involved in politics (*left*).

+**Woody Guthrie**: "This machine kills fascists".

+Example: "This Land Is Your Land" (Woody Guthrie, 1940)

+- Performed by The Weavers: Pete Seeger.
+- Very good musicians, not flashy.
+- Try hard to not seem **self-concious**.
+- Lyric content about the political left.

+After WWII, Weavers are blacklisted on suspicion of communism.
+Communist witch hunt Paul McCarthy (MyCarthyism).
+Folk music almost disappears until the baby boomers.

+The music industry creates a style of folk music, which is simlar to early music but more *produced*, smoother sounding, more *arranged*.
+Targetted to the leading age of baby boomers.

+Example: "Tom Dooley" (The Kingston Trio, 1959)

+**Bob Dylan** (1961 - 1965): Traditional fold singer / songwriter.
+Leader in new generation of folk musicians.

+Example: "A Hard Rain's A Gonna Fall" (Bob Dylan, 1963)

+- Started in 1962, finished in 1963.
+- Timelessness, many allegories.
+- Numeric references.
+- Cuban missile crisis, October 1962.
+US Navy surrounds Cuba.

+> Pop music is about to grow up as its audience is growing up.

+At the end of the **In-Between Years**, the music industry is worth the exact same as when it started.

+# The British Invasion

+- US early 1960s.
+- Optimism with Kennedy (Camelot) / ML King, Civil Rights.
+    - Kennedy was Catholic, an outsider.
+Young, understood the concerns of youth.
+-  Kennedy put forward an idea of what the United States could become, "The New Frontier".
+    - "Ask not what your country can do for you, but what you can do for your country."
+- August 1963, Washington, Martin Luther King Jr. "I Have a Dream".
+- November 1963, Kennedy assassinated.
+- Beatles arrive, very funny, very talented, not American.

+## Post War Britain

+> Return to DIY culture.

+Rebuilding the country goes on for years after the war.
+Young people get hit the hardest in terms of employment and opportunities.

+- **Skiffle**: Acoustic guitars, would variations of Rythmn & Blues / Rock 'n' Roll.
+- **The Quarrymen**: 1957 **John Lennon** / **Paul McCartney** (Vocals and Guitar).
+They both wrote songs very frequently.
+    - Paul had a friend who could play the guitar solos, **George Harrison** (Lead Guitar).
+    - Got very good at writing songs from intense practice.
+    - August 1960, **Pete Best** (Drums).
+    - Finalized on name **The Beatles**.
+- Temporarily have a bass player, Paul McCartney switches to bass.
+- Spend a lot of time playing in Hamburg, Germany, and Liverpool - The Cavern Club.
+    - At this time, Germany was split up, American soldiers were stationed in West Germany.
+    - The Beatles have a **"Rocker"** image.
+- **Brian Epstein**: Manager.
+December, 1961.
+    - Never managed a band, so he did things different.
+    - Change of image, from grease to puffy hair, teen idol look.
+    - Does not attempt to control them in interviews.
+    - Spends 6 months trying to get them a record contract.
+Every record company in Britain turned them down.
+They did not think there was any future in guitar-based popular music.
+- June, 1962.
+Parlophone, Comedy Division of EMI.
+    - Producer, **George Martin**.
+Master at recording and producing, sound effects in comedy.
+    - New drummer, **Ringo Starr**.

+Example: "Love Me Do" (September, 1962)

+- Does not feature Ringo.
+- Sells well enough to get them a second song.

+Example: "Please Please Me" (January, 1963)

+- AABA form.
+- Numerous rehearsed details.
+- Changes in rythmic density in vocal in A / B section.
+- Highest note at the end of the B section.
+- TPA-style attention to arrangement.

+No British bands have been popular in America recently. **Mythology**: Brian Epstein says he will not bring the Beatles to America until they have a hit record.
+"I Want To Hold Your Hand".
+February 1964, **The Beatles are coming**, branded as the new **British Invasion**.

+February 9th, 1964.
+Ed Sullivan Show, 70 million viewers.
+Tour lasts for two weeks, 2 million albums, $2.5 million merchandising.

+- Hysteria known as "Beatlemania".
+- April 1964, 12 songs on Billboard Top 100 **simultaneously**, including positions **1 to 5**.
+- End of 4th US Tour in 1965, $65 million.

+> The modern stadium concert happens because of the Beatles.

 # Textbook Readings I